aptfury/EridanusSkins/README.md

 ---

 ##### CSS
-- [ ] Take stock of what elements, classes, etc. will have same designs for concise design.
-- [ ] Take stock of what elements, classes, etc. will have like designs for concise design.
-- [ ] Add boardwrappers template from documentation
-- [ ] Add calendar template from documentation
-- [ ] Add guidebook template (if available) from documentation
-- [ ] Add main profiles template from documentation
-- [ ] Add memberlist template from documentation
-- [ ] Add posts template from documentation
-- [ ] Add subforums template from documentation
-- [ ] Add topics from documentation
 - [ ] Edit boardwrapper
-  - [ ] Edit boardwrapper to set up the base of the header
   - [ ] Edit boardwrapper header to manipulate image into specified design
   - [ ] Edit boardwrapper header:hover to get the specified design
   - [ ] Edit boardwrapper to set up navigation design